The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 The island of Bali is a magnet for every kind of traveller – from families and couples to backpackers, groups and solo travellers.
 Known fondly as the “Island of the Gods”, its appeal lies in the fact there is truly something for everyone, no matter your holiday preferences or budget.

 Nature lovers can get their fix trekking up mountains (Mount Batur sunrise is a highlight!), hiking through lush jungles to waterfalls, or snorkelling in Bali’s crystal-clear waters.
-Families have no shortage of water parks, animal sanctuaries, temples and beaches to keep everyone entertained.
+Families have no shortage of water parks, temples and beaches to keep everyone entertained.
 Couples can indulge in romance and luxury at high-end resorts, secluded beaches and spas.
 The young and skint can spend their days swimming, exploring and adventuring – and their nights beach club-hopping and partying – on the cheap.

 From Ubud to Kuta to Nusa Dua and everywhere in between (and beyond), the list of attractions and activities in Bali seems endless.
 So, here’s our comprehensive guide on the best things to do when you’re in Bali.
 Let the trip planning begin!